badwan95/learning-journal/README.md

 ## About me

-This is Ammar Badwan, I'm a Civil Engineer and "soon to be"coder, and i like cheese.
+My name is Ammar Badwan, I'm a Civil Engineer and "soon to be"coder, and i like cheese.

 My GitHub link : [badwan95](http://github.com/badwan95)